U.S., Turkish Airmen conduct joint FOD walk

 |0

-This work, U.S., Turkish Airmen conduct joint FOD walk [Image 4 of 4], by TSgt Dhruv Gopinath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Turkish Airmen conduct joint FOD walk [Image 3 of 3], by SSgt Suzanna Plotnikov, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.